IndonesiaAI/BRI-Data-Hackathon/README.md

 # BRI-Data-Hackathon
-Our collaborative work for contributing to BRI Data Hackathon Competition 2020
+Our collaborative work for contributing to <a href="https://www.kaggle.com/c/bri-data-hackathon-people-analytic/overview">BRI Data Hackathon</a> Competition 2020